1 – 12 July 2024, weekdays

 The course anticipates the student will spend 60 hours in personal reading and study.

 Location: Liturgy Institute London (at Ealing Abbey)

 74 Castlebar Road Ealing London, W5 2DD, UK

-KU Leuven awards 4 study points to this graduate course.
+KU Leuven awards 4 study points upon the successful completion of this graduate course.

 The Institutum Liturgicum requires this course for its IL certificate.